scribe-security/docs/docs/CLI/valint/README.md

 Each Evidence store can be used to store, find and download evidence, which unifies all the evidence collected from the supply chain into a unified system.

 ## Scribe Evidence store
-OCI evidence store allows you store evidence using scribe Service.
+Scribe evidence store allows you store evidence using scribe Service.

 Related Flags:
 > Note the flag set: